 - 1. We treat everyone with respect - 2.
-Together we will make the class a group which everyone enjoys being a part of.

-3. We do not bully others.

-- 4. We will fight hidden bullying. - 5.
+Together we will make the class a group which everyone enjoys being a part of. - 3.
+We do not bully others. - 4.
+We will fight hidden bullying. - 5.
 We will not join in on bullying or reinforce the bully. - 6.
 We will support and defend the person being bullied. - 7.
 We will tell somebody (teachers, parents, classmates...) when we suffer or witness bullying.

-7. School strategies
+7. SCHOOL STRATEGIES

-The school's 'KiVa Team' oversees the implementation of Anti-Bullying pro-active (prevention) strategies along with re-active (intervention) strategies, having due regard for the well-being of all the pupils.
+The school's "KiVa Team" oversees the implementation of Anti-Bullying pro-active (prevention) strategies along with re-active (intervention) strategies, having due regard for the well-being of all the pupils.
 The involvement of all staff members (Supervisors, Special Needs Assistants, Classroom Teachers, Educational Advisors, School Psychologists, Management) is crucial.
 Any suspected case of bullying will be looked into with diligence and in the shortest possible time.

 7.1.
-Pro-active Strategies (Prevention)
+PRO-ACTIVE STRATEGIES (PREVENTION)

-- Pupils from Nursery to Secondary (in 2020-2021 until s2, as of 2021-2022 until s3) will be regularly taught specific KiVa lessons throughout the year to foster an inclusive and bully-free culture in the school. - Aspects of certain subjects in our curriculum, for example Physical Education and Ethics/Religion deal with issues such as "Human Dignity" and "Rights and Responsibilities" and will encourage positive behaviour between pupils. - The informal curriculum such as lunchtime activities will aim to create communication between the language sections and offer isolated pupils supportive spaces to spend their lunch breaks where they can make new friends.
-This will be done where circumstances allow. - A Whole-school "Well-being week": The topic of bullying could be explored in varying ways across all year groups in a variety of different subjects and through activity. - Pedagogical connections will be established with other existing well-being school programmes such as the Unplugged Programme, Transition p5-s1 programme, Uplift-LGBTIQA+ Support Group, A bit of Respect School Club, Somerfesto, European Day, Language Day, Unia anti-discrimination action plan...
+- Pupils from Nursery to Secondary until s3 will be regularly taught specific KiVa lessons throughout the year to foster an inclusive and bully-free culture in the school. - Aspects of certain subjects in our curriculum, for example Physical Education and Ethics/Religion deal with issues such as "Human Dignity" and "Rights and Responsibilities" and will encourage positive behaviour between pupils. - The informal curriculum such as lunchtime activities will aim to create communication between the language sections and offer isolated pupils supportive spaces to spend their lunch breaks where they can make new friends.
+This will be done where circumstances allow. - A Whole-school "Well-being week": The topic of bullying could be explored in varying ways across all year groups in a variety of different subjects and through activity. - Pedagogical connections will be established with other existing well-being school programmes such as Respect Week, Mental health Week, Transition p5-s1 programme, workshops EVRAS, anti-drug prevention programme, club "Butterfly collective", A bit of Respect School Club,

+Somerfesto, European Day, Language Day, Unia anti-discrimination action plan, "Diversity Cell".

 7.2.
-Re-active strategies (Intervention)

-7.2.1 Nursery/Primary School
+RE-ACTIVE STRATEGIES (INTERVENTION)

+7.2.1.
+NURSERY/PRIMARY/SECONDARY CYCLES

-When there is a case of bullying, the KiVa Team is informed and takes actions.
+When a case of harassment is detected, the KiVa team is informed and takes the necessary actions.